disruptive-tech-group/SSH-support/embedding.md

 ### Add iframe

 Iframe tag should be created within page HTML code.
 Make sure it will be able to take 100% of page width excluding left and right screen margins.
 Iframe block requires a title before it.
-The title may be 'Virtual Show Home'.
+Please add title before iframe.
+It may be 'Virtual Show Home'.

 ### Iframe options
 Iframe tag should have the following parameters: